MS in Energy Policy and Climate

 Our energy policy and climate master’s program was designed for working professionals.
 Take classes on campus or 100% online, and choose to attend full- or part-time.
 You’ll also have the flexibility to take courses that best fit your career goals; we offer multiple tracks and a variety of electives.

-What’s It Like to Study Energy Policy and Climate at JHU?
+What It’s Like to Study Energy Policy and Climate at AAP

-Why Study Energy Policy and Climate at JHU
+Why to Pursue an MS in Energy Policy and Climate at Hopkins

 Whether you study online or on-campus, our Washington, D.C. location gives you access to experts and organizations on the front lines of climate change research and policy.